 Vertex Energy, Inc.: Please contact the Portnoy Law Firm to recover your losses; May 2, 2023 deadline.

-LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Vertex Energy, Inc. (“Vertex” or the “Company”) (NASDAQ: VTNR) investors that a lawsuit filed on behalf of investors that purchased Vertex securities (NASDAQ: VTNR) between April 1, 2022 and August 8, 2022, inclusive (the “Class Period”).
+LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Vertex Energy, Inc. ("Vertex" or the "Company") VTNR investors that a lawsuit filed on behalf of investors that purchased Vertex securities VTNR between April 1, 2022 and August 8, 2022, inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.